-Solidaire Network will close the Janisha R. Gabriel Movement Protection Fund on March 31st, 2021.
+Solidaire Network closed the Janisha R. Gabriel Movement Protection Fund on March 31st, 2021.

 Launched in September 2020 and named in honor of Janisha R. Gabriel, Solidaire’s former communications lead who passed away on September 6, 2020, the fund was created in direct response to listening to our movement partners tell us about the urgent and immediate needs of movement leaders who were facing heightened risks, threats of violence and increased dangers due to the 2020 U.S. political climate.

 To date, after reactivating the fund in response to the January 6 insurrection at the United States Capitol Building, we have supported a total of 85 organizations, individuals and collectives and moved over $3 million.

 As Solidaire moves forward in its commitment to long-term grantmaking via our Black Liberation Pooled Fund and Movement Infrastructure Fund, we will incorporate learnings from the MPF into our grantmaking vehicles to ensure our movement partners have the resources they need for security and protection.

 In the coming months, we plan to share learnings with the field and continue to collaborate with our philanthropic colleagues in order to prioritize mobilizing resources to movements in a sustained way in order for them to build and scale their safety and security infrastructures.